Update regarding funeral services and COVID 19

 Funeral service has always taken an active role in the care and custody of all individuals stricken with illnesses, and we will continue to care for the members of our community with grace and compassion as we navigate this world health crisis.

-We are currently still limited to 33% capacity for services at the funeral home, and 50% capacity for services at a church.
-Outdoor services are capped at 50 people.
+We are currently limited to 50% capacity for services at the funeral home, and 50% capacity for services at a church.
+Outdoor services are capped at 200 people.

 At Bednarsky Funeral Home, Inc., we strive to fulfill the funeral needs of every person that we work with.
 We are prepared to use technology to livestream these private gatherings at the funeral home via Facebook Live or other platforms so that those outside of the immediate family may participate as well.